Islands & Volcanoes

 Class location: 330 West 11th Street

 By far, my favorite class of the year.
-We’ll pour nine wines.
+We’ll pour eight wines.
 Some from islands.
 Some from volcanoes.
 Some from volcanoes on islands.
 We’ll talk about why these wines are unique, what sets them apart, and how to track them down.

 Islands are a special habitat for growing grapes.
 When the vineyards hug the coast, the grapes soak up the sun by day, and enjoy cool breezes by night, courtesy of the cooling effects of the ocean.
 The sun allows complex flavors to develop, while the evening chill helps retain acidity, imparting freshness to the wines, and balance.